PureStack-Engineering/challenge-data-engineering/README.md

 **The Mission:** The sales team has provided a dump of raw data (`data/sales_raw.csv`).
 It contains errors, duplicates, and mixed formats.
 Your job is to build a resilient **ETL Pipeline** to clean it and store high-level KPIs into a SQL database.

 ### 🚦 Certification Levels (Choose your Difficulty)
 Your seniority is defined by the robustness and reproducibility of your pipeline.
-State your target level in your Pull Request.
+State your target level in your Pull Request (or commit message).

 #### 🥉 Level 3: Essential / Mid-Level
 * **Focus:** Functional ETL & Pandas/Polars usage.